Open-Attestation/documentation-website/website/docs/lib-section/remote-files/decentralized-renderer-react-components.md

 };
 ```

-- provide the list of templates that can be used to render a document
+- Provide the list of templates that can be used to render a document
-  - type: "UPDATE_TEMPLATES"
+  - type: `UPDATE_TEMPLATES`
   - payload: (mandatory) an array where each element is an object composed of a string and a label

+  The following is a code example:

 ```javascript
 const action = {